shriyab2099/Advanced_Algorithm-project_1/README.md

 7. Run the Python script using your preferred Python interpreter or command prompt.

-To Run the program using the command on terminal: python algorithm1.py python algorithm2.py
+To Run the program using the command on terminal:
+-python algorithm1.py
+-python algorithm2.py

 if this didnt work use
-python3 algorithm1.py
+-python3 algorithm1.py
-python3 algorithm2.py
+-python3 algorithm2.py

 # Algorithm 1: The Island problem